 What is the Defense Base Act (DBA)?

-Established in 1941, the primary goal of the Defense Base Act was to cover workers on military bases or on any lands used by the USA for military reasons outside the United States.
+Established in 1941, the primary goal of the Defense Base Act was to cover private employers working on military bases or on any lands used by the USA for military reasons outside the United States.
 The act was amended to include public works contracts with the government for the building of non-military projects such as dams, schools, harbors, and roads abroad.
 A further amendment added a vast array of enterprises revolving around the national security of the United States and its allies.
 Today, almost any contract with an agency of the U.S. government, for work outside the U.S., whether military in nature or not, will likely require Defense Base Act coverage.

 Who Requires Defense Base Act Insurance?